hustcc/pypi-demo/README.md

 ## How to use

-1. clone the code into your folder.
+1. Clone the code into your folder.
-2. modify `setup.py`, and update the package name(**pypidemo**) to yours.
+2. Modify `setup.py`, and update the **PACKAGE_NAME** to yours.
-3. `python setup.py sdist upload` to register the package name.
+3. Run `python setup.py sdist upload` to register the package name on pypi.org.

 ## LICENSE